calebtuttle/portfoliobuilder/docs/weighting_methods.md

 As of writing AAPL's EV/FCF is 35.74 and FB's is 34.91, so we would allocate $247.06 to AAPL and $252.94 to FB.

 ## Value-Quality
 Weight each stock according to both its valuation and its quality.
-Give stocks with lower valuations and higher quality more weight, stocks with higher valuations and lower quality less weight.
+Give stocks with lower valuations and higher quality more weight.
+Give stocks with higher valuations and lower quality less weight.

 This weighting method is significantly more involved than the others.
-For detailed information, see the [Valuation and Quality Weighting Method](docs/value_quality_method.md) page.
+For detailed information, see the [Valuation and Quality Weighting Method](value_quality_method.md) page.